TechEmpower/FrameworkBenchmarks/README.md

 * `app server`: The computer that your framework will be launched on.
 * `load server`: The computer that will generate client load.
 Also known as the `client machine`.
 * `database server`: The computer that runs all the databases.
-Also knonw as the `DB server`.
+Also known as the `DB server`.

 This codebase (`TechEmpower/FrameworkBenchmarks` aka `TFB`) must be run on the `app server`.
 The codebase contains a number of `framework directories`, each